zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/configuring-a-shutdown-event-in-server-administration.md

 # Configuring a Shutdown Event in Server Administration

+Shut Liferay DXP down gracefully, warning Users of the impending shutdown and instructing them to save any work in progress.

-In addition to a system-defined message, Liferay DXP displays the message you define at the top of users' pages once you save the configuration until the expiration happens.
-When time expires, all pages display a message saying the portal has been shut down.
-The server must then be restarted to restore access.
+When you schedule a shutdown, Liferay DXP displays a system warning message and a message you define at the top of users' pages.
+When time expires, all pages display your custom message.
+Once the server is restarted, access is restored.

 ## Adding a Shutdown Event